robelkin/salesseek-php/README.md

 ### Usage

-Because of the authentication method (cookie), I would recommend creating one instance of the Object and continuing to use that in multiple places if needed, to reduce the amount of authentication requests needed per session.
+Because of the authentication method (cookie), I would recommend creating one instance of the object and continuing to use that in multiple places if needed, to reduce the amount of authentication requests needed per session.

 ```
 $salesseek = new SalesSeek($email, $password, $url, $client);